NoLtour/Uni-notes/Mathematics for Engineering and the Environment/logarithm of a complex number.md

 #### How do you find the
 ## Logarithm of a complex number
 ### Equation
+This is also sometimes called the principle value.

 > ### $$ \ln( z ) = \ln|z| + i \arg z $$
 >> where:
 >> $z=$ some imaginary number